juniorconsulting/jrc-auth/README.md

 # jrc-auth

 Microservice managing everything related to user authentication for JrC.
-Implemented as a RESTful API served over HTTP(S).
+Implemented as an API served over HTTP(S).

 ## Setup